The Mirror Method

 The mirror coaching approach is grounded in the principles of Mirror Psychology — invented, developed and patented by one of my greatest teachers, Andrey Trenogov, an outstanding medical doctor, psychotherapist and clinical psychologist with a remarkable depth of knowledge, experience and insight.

-The results clients achieve — and the scope of what professionals can do with these “mirror tools” — are truly astonishing.
+The results clients achieve — and the scope of what different professionals can do with these “mirror tools” — are truly astonishing.
 Years later, I’m still amazed each time at how transformation unfolds in these practices.

 So what is Mirror Method in practice?